APonomaryov/Task/ReadMe.txt

   other than S_OK is returned from IShellExtInit::Initialize, the context menu extension will not be used.

-  In the code sample, the FileContextMenuExt::Initialize method enumerates the selected files and folders.
+  In the code, the FileContextMenuExt::Initialize method enumerates the selected files and folders.

   2. Implementing IContextMenu